-Bergen County Criminal Defense Attorney for Representation Throughout New Jersey
+Bergen County Criminal Defense Lawyer Serving Clients Throughout New Jersey

 The outcome of your criminal matter is likely to have a tremendous impact on your family, your job, and your reputation within the community.
 With so much at stake and so much uncertainty, it is only natural to feel nervous and unsettled.
 The most important step to relieving the stress associated with a recent arrest is to retain an experienced and compassionate Bergen County criminal defense attorney as soon as possible.